 PugetBench Photoshop: 804 points

 While the new design of the MacBook Pro 14-inch (2021) is one of the most exciting things about this product, the tweaks Apple made to the hardware beneath the chassis are even more exciting.
-Apple blew us away with its M1 chip when it debuted in the 13-inch MacBook Pro last year.
+Apple blew us away with its M1 chip when it debuted in the 13-inch MacBook Pro back in 2020.
 For a first attempt at its own laptop silicon, after previously using Intel components, it was an assured and successful showing, giving the MacBook Pro 13-inch (M1, 2020) and MacBook Air (M1, 2020) enough power to edit 8K videos, while also boasting excellent battery life.

 So, when Apple announced not one, but two new chips at the MacBook Pro 14-inch’s launch event, we sat up and took notice.
 The M1 Pro and M1 Max are both available in the MacBook Pro 14-inch, and offer performance that far exceeds the M1.

 Regardless of what processor you choose, both the M1 Pro and M1 Max are big leaps over the existing M1 chip, and the M1 chip was no slouch to begin with.

 The M1 Pro (which is in our review device) has a dual-chip architecture that supports up to 32GB of unified memory, with a bandwidth of 200GB/s, which is almost three times the bandwidth of the M1.